engr-advising/engr-advising.github.io/genadv.rst

 Degree Curricula
 ****************

-Degree Curricula for all Engineering majors are sorted by catalog year in `this folder <https://sunymaritime0-my.sharepoint.com/:f:/g/personal/kgosselin_sunymaritime_edu/Emjbhji_76ZPtDnYXJI7yUcBeAIHCi3RST6mE5Xusvnqqg?e=xts9iz>`_.
-They are sorted by catalog year, then by major and license, and you should select the file with the words "Degree Curricula" in the filaname.
+`CLICK HERE <https://sunymaritime0-my.sharepoint.com/:f:/g/personal/kgosselin_sunymaritime_edu/Emjbhji_76ZPtDnYXJI7yUcBeAIHCi3RST6mE5Xusvnqqg?e=xts9iz>`_ to access all Degree Curricula and Flowcharts for the School of Engineering.
+Make sure you select the correct catalog year, and choose the file with the words "Degree Curricula" in the filaname.

 To read your curriculum sheet, keep these things in mind: